Boating facilities ramping up at Corinella

 It will also fund general ramp maintenance and improve fish cleaning, and trailer parking facilities.

-The Andrews Labor Government is funding the expansion with $1.16 million from the Boating Safety and Facilities Program and $250,000 from the Victorian Fisheries Authority's Target One Million plan.
+The State Government is funding the expansion with $1.16 million from the Boating Safety and Facilities Program and $250,000 from the Victorian Fisheries Authority's Target One Million plan.

 Target One Million is investing a record $46 million, including $9 million from recreational fishing licence fees, to get more Victorians fishing, more often.